inclusion nor exclusion from this page

 Poultry & Egg Production Curriculum

-This thirteen lesson plan series - Poultry & Egg Production Curriculum - A Resource for High School Agriculture Educators - provides agriculture educators with a comprehensive curriculum resource needed to teach students about the commercial poultry and egg industry.
+This thirteen lesson plan series - Poultry & Egg Production Curriculum - provides agriculture educators with a comprehensive curriculum resource needed to teach students about the commercial poultry and egg industry.
 A professional curriculum consultant aligned the lesson plans to national Education Content Standards in Agriculture.

 A version aligned with California curriculum content standards is available from the California Poultry Federation, www.cpif.org.

-Welcome to the Animal Agriculture Alliance Education Corner.
-This site provides educational information for Teachers, Ag Information, Educational Links, Fun Activities, and Reading List.
-This is an easy and effective educational tool to spread the word about the truth about animal agriculture.
+The Animal Agriculture Alliance site provides educational information for Teachers, Ag Information and Educational Links.
+This is an easy and effective educational tool to understand the role animal agriculture plays in providing a safe, abundant food supply to a growing world.

 Farm Safety 4 Just Kids, provides resources and training to individuals and communities to conduct farm safety awareness and education programs.